 While staying in London, you would have missed the royalty if you didn’t visit “the grill at the Dorchester”.

-I dine at “the grill at the Dorchester” with my wife and we ordered a dinner set at The Grill at the Dorchester for two course £58 (£29 – for each) I found the whole meal to be in good flavors and it was good value for money for me.
-I like what they offered although I was expecting more from haddock, if it were a little more then, it is what I would have enjoy in my whole meal.
-A tasteful two person dinner meal with a main course (Seared Cos with -haddock with Caponata- and Mussel) for me and (roasted pork belly with potatoes onion and lettuce) for my wife and deserts.
+I dine at “the grill at the Dorchester” with my wife and we ordered a dinner set at The Grill at the Dorchester for two course £58 (£29 – for each) I found the whole meal to be in good flavours and it was good value for money for me.
+I like what they offered although I was expecting more from haddock, if it were a little more then, it is what I would have enjoyed in my whole meal.
+A tasteful two-person dinner meal with the main course (Seared Cos with -haddock with Caponata- and Mussel) for me and (roasted pork belly with potatoes onion and lettuce) for my wife and deserts.

 I got appetizer as Amuse-Bouche Smokes Salmon, it was tasty and made with dedication that the chef took to touch the brink of perfection.

 Rate: 6.5 / 10

 The veloute that was serve was rather cold with a nice piece of bacon making a balance of saltiness with the sweetness of peas on our taste buds.
 To top it off there was a quail egg placed at the center of it.

 I thought that having Seared Cos with Caponate and Mussel would be an interesting meal but for me the haddock was without a taste, I didn’t enjoy it because I was hoping for a little more flavor in it, the caponata was tasteless and eventually I thought I could only dream of caponata because it wouldn’t be coming true here at the grill.

 Rate: 5.5/ 10